ProJobless/Charme/doc/faq_errors.md

 service httpd restart
 ```
 ### Gearman
-When getting a `GearmanException` with message `Failed to set exception option` then make sure gearmand is running.
+- When getting a `GearmanException` with message `Failed to set exception option` then make sure gearmand is running.
 To check use `ps aux | grep gearmand`.
+- PHP Fatal error:  Class 'GearmanWorker' not found.
+Make sure `extension=gearman.so` is defined in your php.ini.
+Also note that you need to set it for the CLI and the Apache PHP module!!
 ##  Class 'Guzzle\Http\Message\Header\CacheControl' not found
 Try a composer update.
 TODO: Still gives error!